-Sometimes, when you want to buy or sell a home, you need protections that aren't covered in simple purchase contracts.
+Sometimes, when you want to buy or sell a home, you need protections that a basic purchase agreement doesn't cover.
 An addendum, or contingency, provides that protection.
 An addendum to a home sale contract is anything extra that the buyer or seller includes beyond the common language in a basic purchase agreement.

-As a buyer, you may encounter seller addenda when attempting to buy a foreclosed property owned by the bank.
+As a buyer, you may encounter seller addenda when attempting to buy a foreclosed property that a bank owns.
 Banks typically sell these properties with an "as-is" addendum, which states that the buyer must accept the property in its present condition.
-In this case, you are required to sign a waiver of seller disclosure and agree that the seller won't cover any repair issues discovered during your home inspection.
+In this case, you are required to sign a waiver of seller disclosure and agree that the seller won't cover any repair issues that you discover during your home inspection.
 These risks are the tradeoff for usually getting a better purchase price on foreclosed properties.

 Neil Kokemuller has been an active business, finance and education writer and content media website developer since 2007.
 He has been a college marketing professor since 2004.
 Kokemuller has additional professional experience in marketing, retail and small business.
 He holds a Master of Business Administration from Iowa State University.